-- A question is not likely to elicit materially different information relating to the assessment of an EDB asset management system. - There was considerable overlap with information already contained in an AMP. - The AMMAT already included a question or questions which covered the key aspects of a particular area of assessment.
+- There was considerable overlap with information already contained in an AMP. - The AMMAT already included a question or questions which covered the key aspects of a particular area of assessment.

 3.3 Benefits of the methodology

 The key benefit of the AMMAT is that it intrinsically incorporates elements of best practice infrastructure asset management practices and the approach adopted in other sectors and countries to assessing asset management maturity.